jdrkanchana/python_libraries/pandas/readme.md

 # pandas python library
-series in pandas refer to table datatypes_and_symbols symbols here refer to the addition/removal of units of measurements
+series in pandas refer to table<br>
+datatypes_and_symbols symbols here refer to the addition/removal of units of measurements